Bagdasian (240-381-3196) freelance writer/director

 “Kyle?”
 His Aunt Rebecca asked.
 “Kyle, are you all right?”

-When he surfaced, he swam very hard until he was a couple hundred yards from the beach.
+surf.
+When he surfaced, he swam very hard until he was several hundred yards from the beach.

-Norman was the virery much alive older brother.
+Norman was their very much alive older brother.
 Kyle’s twin Johnny had been dead since he and Kyle were 14 years old.